-Trophozoites range in size from 10–60 μm but usually are >20 μm in diameter, have a single vesicular nucleus, (usually with a central karyosome), are motile, and may contain ingested RBC.
-Feces should be examined promptly because the trophozoites die quickly once outside the body.
-Fecal leukocytes may be mistaken for amebae, so fixed and stained fecal smears (iodine, trichrome, iron, hematoxylin, or periodic acid-Schiff reaction) may be necessary for identification.
+Trophozoites range in size from 10 to 60 μm but usually are >20 μm in diameter, have a single vesicular nucleus (usually with a central karyosome), are motile, and may contain ingested RBCs.
+Feces should be examined promptly, because the trophozoites die quickly once outside the body.
+Fecal leukocytes may be mistaken for amebae, so fixed and stained fecal smears (iodine, trichrome, iron hematoxylin, or periodic acid-Schiff reaction) may be necessary for identification.

-Cysts range from 10–20 μm in diameter; the usual size is 12–15 μm.
-Mature cysts have 4 nuclei, while immature cysts may have 1 or 2.
-In primates, the cysts may be recovered and identified on zinc sulfate flotations or in fixed and stained preparations (iodine, trichrome, or iron hematoxylin); however, E histolytica cysts are seldom if ever excreted by dogs or cats.
-An ELISA-based antigen test, available for diagnosis in humans, may also aid diagnosis in other mammals.
+Cysts range from 10 to 20 μm in diameter; the usual size is 12–15 μm.
+Mature cysts have four nuclei, whereas immature cysts may have one or two.
+In primates, the cysts may be recovered and identified on zinc sulfate flotations or in fixed and stained preparations (iodine, trichrome, or iron hematoxylin); however, E histolytica cysts are seldom, if ever, excreted by dogs or cats.
+An ELISA-based antigen test, available for diagnosis in people, may also aid diagnosis in other mammals.
 Immunostaining may also be useful.